 Berger Singerman Expands Tampa Presence Through Business Combination With Rocke Mclean Sbar

-Tampa, FL, March 06, 2026 (GLOBE NEWSWIRE) -- Berger Singerman, Florida's business law firm, is pleased to announce that attorneys and several non-attorney team members of Rocke McLean Sbar (RMS) have joined the firm through a business combination, strengthening the firm's presence and expanding its range of services in Tampa and throughout Central Florida.
+Tampa, FL – March 6, 2026 – Berger Singerman, Florida's business law firm, is pleased to announce that attorneys and several non-attorney team members of Rocke McLean Sbar (RMS) have joined the firm through a business combination, strengthening the firm's presence and expanding its range of services in Tampa and throughout Central Florida.

 “This is an exciting and strategic expansion for our firm,” said Jordi Guso, Managing Partner of Berger Singerman.“The RMS attorneys are among the finest in Tampa.
 Many of us have worked alongside, and opposite, them on significant matters over the years, and we have long admired their professionalism, skill, and integrity.”